codesooo/codesooo/README.md

 I aspire to be a Java-based backend developer and a DevOps expert.

-Currently, I am most interested in Spring and AWS.
+Currently, I am most interested in Spring Boot and AWS.

 I'm ready to explore any technology!